 There is potential for minor, temporary adverse visual impacts to the local landscape during the construction phase due to presence of vehicles and machinery, littering, or obstructed views.
-Due to the temporary and localised nature of the works, any adverse impacts are considered negligible.

-The following mitigation measures will be put in place during works:
+However, proposed works will be restricted to A86 carriageway and land use will not change as a result of the works.
+In addition, the following mitigation measures will be put in place during works:

-- Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - The working area and site compound location will be appropriately reinstated following works. - Works will avoid encroaching on land and areas where work is not required or does not have permission to do so.
-This includes general works, storage of equipment/containers and parking. - Where applicable, upon completion of the works, any damage to the local landscape shall be reinstated as much as is practicable. - The site will be left clean and tidy following construction.
+- Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - The working area and site compound location will be appropriately reinstated following works. - Works will avoid encroaching on land and areas where work is not required or permitted.
+This includes general works, storage of equipment/containers and parking. - Where applicable, upon completion of the works, any damage to the local landscape will be reinstated as much as is practicable. - The site will be left clean and tidy following construction.